Skip to main content

 Historical Note

 From the death of John Muir until the 1960s, the membership of the Sierra Club remained small, only a few thousand.
-They continued to be actively involved protecting regions of the West, particularly in California and Alaska, as well as Yellowstone.
-The Club also became noted for its excursions into Yosemite and the High Sierras in California.
-In 1952, David Brower became the Executive Director.
+They continued to be actively involved protecting regions of the West, particularly in California and Alaska as well as Yellowstone.
+The club so became noted for its excursions into Yosemite and the High Sierras in California.
+In 1952 David Brower became the executive director.
 Under his leadership, the Sierra Club became more actively involved in trying to shape state and national policy.
-In 1960, the Sierra Club Foundation was established as a charitable organization to raise money for the Sierra Club and other environmental groups.
-Throughout the following decade, the membership of the Club grew exponentially from seven thousand, to nearly seventy thousand by the end of the decade.
-The Club likewise became involved in more nationwide issues.
+In 1960 the Sierra Club Foundation was established as a charitable organization to raise money for the Sierra Club and other environmental groups.
+Throughout the following decade, the membership of the club grew exponentially from seven thousand to nearly seventy thousand by the end of the decade.
+The club likewise became involved in more nationwide issues.
 Despite his influence and success, Brower's tenure was controversial and he was removed from office in 1969.

-By the 1960s the Sierra Club had been active in Utah for many years.
-During that decade the Uinta Group of the Sierra Club was organized.
-In September, 1969, the Uinta group applied to become a Chapter.
-Its by-laws were drawn up and approved on October 13, 1969.
-The Chapter was formally organized by the national office on November 17, 1969 at Eliot Hall in Salt Lake City with June Viavant at Chairwoman, Carol Weins as Secretary-Treasurer, and Jack McLellan as Conservation Chariman (the name was changed to the Utah Chapter of the Sierra Club in 1975).
+By the 1960s, the Sierra Club had been active in Utah for many years.
+During that decade, the Uinta Group of the Sierra Club was organized.
+In September 1969, the Uinta group applied to become a Chapter.
+Its bylaws were drawn up and approved on October 13, 1969.
+The Chapter was formally organized by the national office on November 17, 1969, at Eliot Hall in Salt Lake City with June Viavant as chairwoman, Carol Weins as secretary-treasurer, and Jack McLellan as conservation chariman (the name was changed to the Utah Chapter of the Sierra Club in 1975).
 Also in 1969, they began issuing the Uinta News, a local newsletter on environmental activism.
 In September 1985, the name of the newsletter was changed to Utah Sierran.

 Extent